JaneZ-2006/JaneZ-2006/README.md

 - ⚡ Fun fact
    - My favourite Formula 1 team is Ferrari but I believe Mercedes-AMG PETRONAS will win the 26 season.🏎️
-   - I 'm the owner of a Nikon Z30 with a 18140 camera.📸
+   - I 'm the owner of a Nikon Z30 with an 18140 camera.📸
    - My favourite airline is Cathay Pacific.✈️